cavejay/PDPslacker/readme.md

 Once you start typing a drop down selection should provide autocompletion options.
 Save this page and it should update to show something that looks more like this: ![](imgs/2017-01-08-17-16-36.png)

+18. Select your POST method and then from the actions menu choose "Enable CORS."
+Enabling CORS will allow your website to talk to the AWS backend.
+All the default options through this menu are okay so just click through until CORS has been activated.

 18. The final step to publishing this part of the API is to Deploy it.
 Use the Actions drop down menu to select "Deploy API".
 You'll need to make a stage to deploy it too, it can be called what ever you like but test or beta would work well in this case.
 Add descriptions as you wish and then deploy it! :D